cjnaz/cjnfuncs/README.md

 - [snd_notif](#snd_notif-subjnotification-message-msg-tonotiflist-logfalse---send-a-text-message-using-info-from-the-config-file)
 - [snd_email](#snd_email-subj-body-filename-htmlfile-to-logfalse---send-an-email-message-using-info-from-the-config-file)

-TODO links above, and intro text

-A companion template script file is provided, along with template.cfg and template.service files.
-I use these as the starter files for new tools.

 ` `
 ---
+---

-## setuplogging (call_logfile=None, call_logfile_wins=False, config_logfile=None) - Set up the root logger
+# setuplogging (call_logfile=None, call_logfile_wins=False, config_logfile=None) - Set up the root logger

 Logging may be directed to the console (stdout), or to a file.
 Each time setuplogging() is called the current/active log file (or console) may be reassigned.

-setuplogging() works standalone (without a config file) or in conjunction with loadconfig().
+setuplogging() works standalone or in conjunction with loadconfig().
 If a loaded config file has a `LogFile` parameter then loadconfig() passes it thru `config_logfile`.  loadconfig() also passes along any `call_logfile` and `call_logfile_wins` that were passed to loadconfig() from the main script.
-This mechanism allows the main script to override any config `LogFile`, such as for directing output to the console for a tool's interactive use, eg:
+This mechanism allows the main script to override any config `LogFile`, such as for directing output to the console for a tool script's interactive use, eg:
     `setuplogging (call_logfile=None, call_logfile_wins=True, config_logfile='some_logfile.txt')`

 ### Parameters
 `call_logfile`
 - Potential log file passed from the main script.
 Selected by `call_logfile_wins = True`.